florianhoehn/sf-apex-rest-api/README.md

 ```

 ### Wrapper
-Let's look at the ExampleAccountWrapperMVN, ExampleAccountWrapperTestMVN, ExampleOpportunityWrapperMVN and ExampleOpportunityWrapperTestMVN classes.
+Let's look at the ExampleAccountWrapper, ExampleAccountWrapperTest, ExampleOpportunityWrapper and ExampleOpportunityWrapperTest classes.

 Each wrapper class has its own mapping and conversion methods which control the mappings between sObjects and wrapper.
 If we can, we should keep this one to one BUT we can use helper wrapper classes to do a two to one ratio (i.e. map an Account and its primary Contact into one wrapper class)

 We need these wrapper classes to define the JSON structure and use the JSON magic Force.com provides us with.

 ### Callout
-Let's look at the ExampleRatingCalloutMVN and ExampleCalloutTestMVN classes.
+Let's look at the ExampleRatingCallout and ExampleCalloutTest classes.

 There are a couple of things happening in here.
 The actual method which does the POST and updates the account with the returned rating.
 It handles all the parsing via the wrapper classes and controls the logger.

 Then we have three 'invoking methods'.
 One for being invoked via BATCH, one @future and one enabling the callout to be invoked by a process.

-For each callout we can create a new class and re-use the RestCalloutMVN class from the core.
-If there are items like a certificate that are the same for all callouts, we can update those inside the RestCalloutMVN class and the createHttpRequest method.
+For each callout we can create a new class and re-use the RestCallout class from the core.
+If there are items like a certificate that are the same for all callouts, we can update those inside the RestCallout class and the createHttpRequest method.

 ### RestResource
-Let's look at the ExampleRatingRestResourceMVN and ExampleRatingRestResourceTestMVN classes.
+Let's look at the ExampleRatingRestResource and ExampleRatingRestResourceTest classes.

 Relatively straight forward we have one method per action (POST, PUT, GET), it controls the logging and DML logic and makes full use of Wrapper/JSON magic.